 Christ Centered House of God still “Fast” every Monday’s, we encourage all believers in Jesus to “Fast” with us according to your ability.
 Make a point to place things before God you never did before and be prayerful as you petition the God who will answer and bring clarity.
 Remember, if we ask it shall be given, seek we shall find and if we knock it shall be open to us.
 “If there is a people to pray there is a God to answer.”
 So pray, pray, pray and then pray some more.

 New Addition ~ this Month:

-- Hungarian Teachings Every Mondays aired live on Facebook – Vital teaching for the Hungarian community – Join so you will both be strengthened and grow spiritually.
+- Hungarian Teachings Every Sundays aired live on Facebook – Vital teaching for the Hungarian community – Join Pastor Istvan (Steven Siroki) so you will both be strengthened and grow spiritually.
 All Hungarian Men and Women are welcome.
 This Live Facebook Hungarian Teaching is in connection with the Hungarian Pastor Kun Imre.

 Our Prayer Conference meetings via telephone starting at 7PM weekly every Wednesday nights.
 Please call in and join us for this vital Christian vocation – Tel # (647) 363-5137 pin@ 1057442.

 Topic for the Month ~ The Sin of Complaining ~ Are You a Complainer?